 Now we will get the proper context.
 There were Jews that were teaching these people that they would have no salvation unless they were first circumcised.
 When they brought this doctrine to the apostles and elders in Jerusalem, Peter called it a "a yoke on the neck of the disciples which neither our fathers nor we were able to bear".
 Some Pharisees who believed rose up, saying, "It is necessary to circumcise them, and to command them to keep the law of Moses."

-Peter states that all are "saved" through the grace of Yahushua Ha Mashiach.
-As evidenced by this statement, the question they were discussing is whether or not these people were saved through the grace of Yahushua, or by circumcision and keeping commandments.
+Peter states that all are "saved" through the grace the Savior.
+As evidenced by this statement, the question they were discussing is whether or not these people were saved through the grace of Christ, or by circumcision and keeping commandments.
 This was also the original question in Acts 15:1.

-Peter said, "we believe that through the grace of the lord Yahushua the Messiah we shall be saved, even as they."
 His point was that everyone is saved by grace, not by keeping the law or by circumcision.
-Even Jews who had been circumcised and kept the law didn't have salvation until they believed in Yahushua.
+Even Jews who had been circumcised and kept the law didn't have salvation until they believed in the Savior.
 He also said that to make circumcision or Torah/law observance the requirement for salvation would be to "test Elohim."
 But how would it "test Elohim?"

 - "Circumcise therefore the foreskin of your heart, and be no more stiffnecked."